kayr/ezy-query/README.md

 2. Query Expressions e.g `.where(Cnd.expr("customerName = 'John' and customerEmail is not null"))`.
    Ideally if you are building a Rest-API then clients get a powerful filtering API by passing the expressions as a parameter.
 The query is parsed and converted to a parameterized sql query to avoid sql injection.
+3. Named parameters.
+You can add named parameters to static parts of your SQL query and these will recognized.
-3. You can fall back to native sql queries if you need to.
+4. You can fall back to native sql queries if you need to.
-4. All generated sql queries are parameterized to avoid sql injection.
+5. All generated sql queries are parameterized to avoid sql injection.
-5. Automatic mapping of sql result to java pojo.
+6. Automatic mapping of sql result to java pojo.
-6. The same query is used to count and list data.
+7. The same query is used to count and list data.
 Make it easy to build pagination.
-7. Sort by any field in the query. e.g `orderBy(CUSTOMER_NAME.asc())`
+8. Sort by any field in the query. e.g `orderBy(CUSTOMER_NAME.asc())`
-8. You can sort using a string expression. e.g `customerName asc, customerEmail desc`
+9. You can sort using a string expression. e.g `customerName asc, customerEmail desc`
-9. Gradle plugin to generate the java code from your sql files.
+10. Gradle plugin to generate the java code from your sql files.

 ## Usage